 • Online or on-campus, individual advice from a specialist

-• Job search, application, and interview support, including access to Handshake, the industry’s premier recruitment tool which
+• Job search, application, and interview support, including access to Handshake, the industry’s premier recruitment tool which matches employers with future employees

 • Employers from local, national, and global organizations participate in an annual recruitment cycle